akirayamada-haha/Parks_and_Weather/README.md

 ![Parks Screenshot](ParkScreenshot.PNG?raw=true "Parks and Weather Screenshot")

 Summary:
-Searches national parks by keyword entered, then displays a list that match that keyword.
+App that will use National Park Services API and weather API Searches national parks by keyword entered, then displays a list that match that keyword.
 Each item will have a "more info" button which will display a page with more detailed information (including a weather forecast)